cameronsenese/cloud-map-mcs-controller/README.md

 Let's consider a deployment scenario where we provision a Service into a single EKS cluster, then make the service available from within a second EKS cluster using the AWS Cloud Map MCS Controller.

+> This tutorial will take you through the end-end implementation of the solution as outlined herein, including a functional implementation of the AWS Cloud Map MCS Controller across x2 EKS clusters situated in separate VPCs.

 ![alt text](images/solution-baseline-v0.01.png "Solution Baseline")

-In reference to the Solution Baseline diagram:
+In reference to the **Solution Baseline** diagram:

 - We have x2 EKS clusters (cls1 & cls2), each deployed into separate VPCs within a single AWS region.
   - cls1 VPC CIDR: 10.10.0.0/16, Kubernetes service IPv4 CIDR: 172.20.0.0/16